noomly/koumu/README.md

 to use Husky, you can still easily install the hook on any Git repository by running:

 ```
-koumu setup --generic
+koumu setup --git
 ```

-This will simply write the hook at `.git/hooks/commit-msg`.
+This will simply write the hooks under `.git/hooks/`.

 #### Setup Koumu and Husky for a JS project